TRIMW/Defining-Metabolically-Healthy-Obesity-in-Humans/README.md

 # A Transcriptional and Cellular Exploration of Obesity and Type-II Diabetes in Human Adipose Tissues
-Resource for the study; Trim et al. () A Transcriptional and Cellular Exploration of Obesity and Type-II Diabetes in Human Adipose Tissues
+Resource for the study; Trim et al. (2026) A Transcriptional and Cellular Exploration of Obesity and Type-II Diabetes in Human Adipose Tissues

+# Link to Publication:

+# ABSTRACT:
+Obesity is tightly linked to metabolic disorders such as type-II diabetes (T2D), though a sub-population of individuals with obesity do not present with such morbidities.
+The biological factors conferring T2D vulnerability remain incompletely understood.
+We recruited 58 individuals with obesity with or without a clinical diagnosis of T2D (Ob+T2D and Ob).
+We profiled paired samples of omental and subcutaneous adipose by single cell RNA-sequencing (n=10), flow cytometry under basal and stimulated conditions (n=42), and histology (n=17).
+Flow cytometry and chemokine quantification were also performed in paired whole blood.
+We identified reprogramming of the omental stromal compartment, centred on mesothelial and endothelial cells, alongside contrasting innate T cell and macrophage phenotypes across depots.
+Mesothelial and IGFBP2+ cells exhibited a fibrotic, epithelial-mesenchymal transition-like phenotype, while omental endothelial cells exhibited a lipid-overload, inflammatory, antigen presentation profile in T2D.
+Omental and subcutaneous adipose innate T cells exhibited divergent inflammatory profiles between tissues.
+These findings reveal new insights into the pathophysiology of T2D in adipose tissue and identify compensatory networks within the tissues that could be exploited by targeted therapeutics.

 ## package versions used
 ### R (version 4.5.1 (2025-06-13)):